Recommendations

 Closure Date:

-6 The System Director evaluates and determines any additional reasons for noncompliance and ensures the Suicide Prevention Coordinator provides in-person Operation S.A.V.E. training at new employee orientation.
+The System Director evaluates and determines any additional reasons for noncompliance and ensures that the Systems Redesign and Improvement Coordinator reports directly to the Director or one supervisory level below the Director.

 Closure Date: